NCRP CAL FIRE Forest Health Pilot Implementation Grant

 WORKSHOPS

-It is recommended that project proponents attend one of the informational webinars being held in May and June 2024 to become familiar with the project application preparation and submission requirements.
-Workshops will be held via zoom with opportunities for participants to ask questions, with zoom meetings recorded and posted here.
-Webinars will be announced via eblast (join the NCRP mailing list) and dates and times will also be posted to this page.
-Please register for Zoom meeting details.
+It was recommended that project proponents attend one of the informational webinars held in May and June 2024 to become familiar with the project application preparation and submission requirements.
+Workshops were held via zoom with opportunities for participants to ask questions, with zoom meetings recorded and posted here.